Accuratai/pod-ios/README.md

 - `en.lproj`

 ```
-NSLocationAlwaysUsageDescription = "This makes it possible to send you notifications with relevant info, even when you are not using the app.";
 NSLocationWhenInUseUsageDescription = "That way, we can personalize the content and ads in the app based on your preferences.";
 NSLocationAlwaysAndWhenInUseUsageDescription = "This makes it possible to send you notifications with relevant info, even when you are not using the app.";
 ```